Pork Ramen

 2. In a separate pot place the ingredients from (A) and bring these to a boil, then allow to cool.
 Place the mixture into a storage-use plastic bag and add in the pork shoulder from (1) after removing excess cooking liquids.
 Remove the air from the bag, seal it off and leave overnight to marinate in a refrigerator.
 Once sufficiently cooled, store the pork cooking liquids in the refrigerator also.

-3. Remove shells from the boiled eggs, place these and the ingredients from (B) into a storage-use plastic bag and remove the air.
-Seal off the bag and marinate these for half a day in a refrigerator to prepare soy sauce eggs.
+3. Remove shells from the boiled egg, place it and the ingredients from (B) into a storage-use plastic bag and remove the air.
+Seal off the bag and marinate it for half a day in a refrigerator to prepare soy sauce egg.

 4. Prepare the ramen.
 Into a pot place 800 ml (27.1 fl. oz.) of the pork cooking liquid, all the pork marinade and the cabbage leaves chopped into easy-to-eat pieces.
 Bring the mixture to a boil.
 Add in a large dash of pepper to adjust the flavor.
 When the flavor is too salty add in water and when the flavor is too watery add soy sauce to prepare the soup.